-37.1 Election
+37.1 Election of the Executive Leader

-- (a) The Council shall elect a Leader at each Annual meeting where the term of office of the Leader has come to an end due to the fact that their term of office as a District Councillor has come to an end (please see Article 7.03). - (b) The Councillors present at that Annual meeting shall nominate one or more persons to be Leader from among the Elected Members.
-Any nomination which is not seconded, shall not be considered further. - (c) Where there is only one Elected Member nominated and seconded, then the Chair of the Council shall provide an opportunity for a debate before calling for a vote which shall require a majority of those present and voting to determine whether the Member shall be elected as Leader. - (d) Where there are two Elected Members nominated and seconded then, following the opportunity for debate, the Chair of the Council shall call for a vote and the Member who receives the largest number of votes shall be elected as Leader. - (e) Where there are three or more candidates seeking appointment to a single position, there shall be a vote for each candidate and:

-- (i) if one of the candidates receives more than half of all the votes cast in the election, that candidate is to be appointed: - (ii) if no candidate receives more than half of all of the votes cast then the candidate with the fewest number of votes will be eliminated and a new vote taken.
+- (a) The Council shall elect a Leader at each Annual Meeting where the term of office of the Leader has come to an end (please see Article 7.03). - (b) The Councillors present at that Annual Meeting shall nominate one or more persons to be Leader from among the Elected Members.
+Any nomination which is not seconded, shall not be considered further. - (c) Where there is only one Elected Member nominated and seconded, then the Mayor shall provide an opportunity for a debate before calling for a vote which shall require a majority of those present and voting to determine whether the Member shall be elected as Leader. - (d) Where there are two Elected Members nominated and seconded then, following the opportunity for debate, the Mayor shall call for a vote and the Member who receives the largest number of votes shall be elected as Leader. - (e) Where there are three or more candidates seeking appointment to a single position, there shall be a vote for each candidate and: - (i) if one of the candidates receives more than half of all the votes cast in the election, that candidate is to be appointed; - (ii) if no candidate receives more than half of all of the votes cast then the candidate with the least number of votes will be eliminated and a new vote taken.
 The process will continue until there is a majority of votes for one person. - (f) The Motion shall be subject to the rules of debate in Council Procedure Rule 16 and voting shall be in accordance with Council Procedure Rule 24.